-These savory scalloped sweet potatoes are different from my classic cheesy scalloped potatoes and have a rosemary cream sauce topped off with cheddar and gruyere cheese.
-The gruyere (which is a little sweet and salty) really adds the perfect flavor.
-So comforting and delicious.
-Yum!
+These scalloped sweet potatoes are different from my classic cheesy scalloped potatoes and have a rosemary cream sauce topped off with cheddar and gruyere cheese which adds the perfect flavor.

-Now if you really want to take these sweet potatoes up a notch, try adding crumbled bacon to the top.
+- Bacon or ham.
+Now if you really want to take this dish up a notch, try adding crumbled bacon to the top or baked ham in the middle layer like I did in this recipe for scalloped potatoes and ham.
 I actually used a maple bacon the last time I made these and they were SO delicious.
-I love the extra crunch and flavor it gives to this side dish.
-All you need to do is cook 4 slices of bacon in a pan over medium heat and then crumble it once cooked and cooled.
-When the scalloped sweet potatoes are cooked through and out of the oven, just sprinkle the bacon on top.
-So so yummy!
+I love the extra crunch and flavor it adds.
+All you need to do is cook 4 slices of bacon in a pan over medium heat, or cook the bacon in the oven.
+Then crumble it once cooked and cooled and sprinkle on top right before serving.

 - 1 Tablespoon minced garlic

 - ½ teaspoon Kosher salt

 - ¾ cup grated gruyere cheese , could sub with swiss cheese

 - ¾ cup grated sharp cheddar cheese

 - 2-3 teaspoons fresh rosemary , 1-2 sprigs, finely chopped

 Optional: 1/4 cup bacon crumbles

 - Preheat the oven to 375°F. Butter a 9×9" pan and set aside.
 Combine the garlic, cream and fresh rosemary in a small saucepan over medium heat.
 Add salt and pepper.
 Simmer for a couple minutes.
 Then add in 1/4 cup of the gruyere and 1/4 cup of the cheddar and stir until melted.